joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Subclassing UIViews and creating NIBs</summary>
-<p>Understand how to customizing UIView to deliver unique user interfaces.</p>
+<p>We expect fellows to understand how to customizing UIView to deliver unique user interfaces.</p>
 <ul>
 <li>Subclass UIView</li>
 <li>Create and use NIBs</li>